Note: Deer hybrids are extremely common, and a variety of deer hybrid zones exist around the world.

 × Equus caballus [Horse] See the separate article “Horse-deer hybrids.”

 × Odocoileus hemionus [Mule Deer] Ackermann (1898, p.
 61) says this cross ("Cervus canadensis × C. mexicanus") occurred at the London Zoo on 9 Sept.
 1865 and cites Zoologischer Garten (1873, p.
 36).
-This hybrid is not, however, listed in Flower's List of Vertebrated Animals exhibited in the Gardens of the Zoological Society of London, 1828-1927 (Flower 1929a), nor is it listed on the page that Ackermann cites.
+However, no red deer/mule deer hybrid appears in Flower's List of Vertebrated Animals exhibited in the Gardens of the Zoological Society of London, 1828-1927 (Flower 1929a), nor is it listed on the page that Ackermann cites.
 Therefore he seems to have listed it in error.
 Cervus mexicanus is a synonym of Odocoileus hemionus mexicanus

 × Panolia eldii [Eld's Deer] On the basis of molecular data, Pitra et al. (2004) suggest that Elaphurus, the genus to which Père David’s Deer (Elaphurus davidianus) belongs, arose during the Pliocene as a product of this cross.
 Other deer, known from fossils but now extinct, have been treated as species of Elaphurus (Elaphurus formosanus, Elaphurus meziesianus, Elaphurus bifurcatus, and Elaphurus shikamai).